MartinKilonzo/School-Work/ReadMe.md

 <b>Brief course content:</b><br>
 Lists, stacks, queues, priority queues, trees, graphs, and their associated algorithms; file structures; sorting, searching, and hashing techniques; time and space complexity.

+##Introduction to Software Engineering
+<b>Languages used:</b> Java<br>
+<b>Brief course content:</b><br>
+A team project course that provides practical experience in the software engineering field.
+Introduction to the structure and unique characteristics of large software systems, and concepts and techniques in the design, management and implementation of large software systems.

 ##Software Tools and Systems Programming
 <b>Languages used:</b> Bash/Bourne shell, C<Br>
 <b>Brief course content:</b><br>